adrian-tarau/talos/README.md

 ![Extension HTML Report](docs/images/extension_report_html_plugins.png)

-You can request more information about plugins by using the `microfalx.verbose` option.
+You can request more information about plugins by using the `talos.verbose` option.

 #### Extensions